-•the rate of progress, costs and results of our clinical studies and preclinical research and development activities;

-•our ability to identify and enroll patients who meet clinical study eligibility criteria;

-•our ability to access sufficient, reliable and affordable supplies of components used in the manufacture of our product candidates or to source clinical supplies from contract manufacturers;

-•the costs of expanding and maintaining manufacturing operations, as necessary;

-• the extent to which our clinical studies compete for clinical sites and eligible subjects with clinical studies sponsored by other companies;

-•actions by regulators; and

-• disruptions caused by geopolitical conflicts, man-made or natural disasters or public health pandemics or epidemics or other business interruptions.
+- •the rate of progress, costs and results of our clinical studies and preclinical research and development activities; - •our ability to identify and enroll patients who meet clinical study eligibility criteria; - •our ability to access sufficient, reliable and affordable supplies of components used in the manufacture of our product candidates or to source clinical supplies from contract manufacturers; - •the costs of expanding and maintaining manufacturing operations, as necessary; - •the extent to which our clinical studies compete for clinical sites and eligible subjects with clinical studies sponsored by other companies; - actions by regulators; and - disruptions caused by geopolitical conflicts, man-made or natural disasters or public health pandemics or epidemics or other business interruptions.

+For example, in June 2023, the contract manufacturer responsible for the production of clofazimine inhalation solution, the investigational product we are developing as MNKD-101, experienced a fire in its manufacturing facility in Germany.
+As a result of the incident, the initiation of a Phase 2/3 clinical study of MNKD-101, originally planned for late 2023, is now expected to commence sometime in the first half of 2024.
 If we fail to commence or complete, or experience delays in or are forced to curtail, our proposed development programs or otherwise fail to adhere to our projected development goals in the timeframes we expect (or within the timeframes expected by analysts or investors), our business, financial condition and results of operations may be harmed and the market price of our common stock and other securities may decline.
-For example, in June 2023, the contract manufacturer responsible for the production of clofazimine inhalation solution, the investigational product we are developing as MNKD-101, experienced a fire in its manufacturing facility in Germany.
-As a result of the incident, we estimate the production of clinical supplies of MNKD-101 will be delayed for three to six months, which may impact the initiation of a Phase 2/3 clinical study of MNKD-101 planned for later in 2023.
-While we are currently evaluating several mitigation strategies, we cannot predict the extent to which such delay will negatively impact our business, financial condition, we may be delayed or prevented from generating revenues from milestone or other payments that depend on our ability to achieve any milestone obligations specified in an out-licensing arrangement.
+In addition, we may be delayed or prevented from generating revenues from milestone or other payments that depend on our ability to achieve any milestone obligations specified in an outlicensing arrangement.